SteveSimpson/yii2-xmlparser/readme.md

 This is a library help you to handle the xml request.
 As we all know, [Yii2](https://github.com/yiisoft/yii2) provided an built-in request parser for `json` like requests, it's `yii\web\JsonParser`.
 Sometimes, we need to handle the request of xml, so this library is birthed.

+## Patched

+This is a patched version for PHP 7.2.

 ## Install

 Add `light/yii2-xmlparser` to composer.json, you can assign version as `*`: